allegrastrippoli/atcs/graphs-mining/README.md

 The network contains protein interactions contained in yeast.
 A node represents a protein and an edge represents a metabolic interaction between two of them.

-Research showed that proteins with a high degree were more important for the surivial of the yeast than others.
+Researchers showed that proteins with a high degree are more important for the surivial of the yeast than others.
 Looking at the degree distribution it is possible to see that a node can reach even a degree around 50!
-However, there are few proteins with such a large number of interactions.
-For this reason the coreness remains low with only a few elements reaching k = 6.
+However, since there are few proteins with such a large number of interactions, the coreness remains low with only a few elements reaching k = 6.
 The densest subgraph is located in the 4-core and reveals the cohesion between 114 proteins (out of 1.870).

 <img src="plots/degree_distribution.png" alt="Alt text" width="600">